followloop/imaging/README.md

-# ValidationService
+# Imaging

-A package that provides a validation as a service for Laravel 5.
+A package that provides a neat way to work with images attached to models.

 ## Goal